On this page:

 If you’ve been prescribed a preventer inhaler alongside your blue inhaler, or you have been admitted to hospital because of your asthma, you can get the flu vaccine for free.

 If you’ve ever had flu, you’ll know it can put you in bed for days.
-And it’s not just a horrible illness.
 Even if you only have mild asthma, flu can trigger symptoms that could leave you fighting for breath.

-Eight out of ten people with asthma say flu triggers their asthma symptoms, raising the risk of a life-threatening asthma attack,"
+“75% of people with asthma say flu triggers their asthma symptoms, raising the risk of a life-threatening asthma attack,"

 Dr Andy, Asthma UK's in-house GP

 This year it’s more important than ever to get the free flu vaccine if you have asthma, as it’s predicted that there will be much higher levels of flu around during the 2021/22 season, compared to 2020/21.

 As a result of social distancing, the wearing of face coverings and lack of international travel, the number of people who got flu during the 2020/21 was extremely low around the world.
 Because of this, people are likely to be less immune to the flu than usual during the 2021/22 season.

 It’s also expected that this will be the first winter where flu will be circulating alongside COVID-19 and other respiratory viruses, so the NHS will be facing severe winter pressures.
 Getting the flu vaccine reduces the numbers of people needing GP or hospital care.
 Try to book yours during the autumn, if you can.

 And the flu vaccine not only protects you.
 It also helps prevent the spread of flu to friends, family and anyone you come into contact with.

 The flu vaccine is likely to be in demand this year, so don’t miss out!